FabriBertani/Plugin.XamarinAppRating/README.md

 ```

 ## Samples
-Take a look into the [TestApp sample](https://github.com/FabriBertani/Plugin.XamarinAppRating/tree/main/TestApp) for **Xamarin.Forms** or [TestAppNative sample](https://github.com/FabriBertani/Plugin.XamarinAppRating/tree/main/TestAppNative) for **Xamarin native** fully detailed implementation of this plugin.
+Take a look at the [TestApp sample](https://github.com/FabriBertani/Plugin.XamarinAppRating/tree/main/TestApp) for **Xamarin.Forms** or [TestAppNative sample](https://github.com/FabriBertani/Plugin.XamarinAppRating/tree/main/TestAppNative) for **Xamarin native** fully detailed implementation of this plugin.

 ## Contributions
 Please, feel free to open an [Issue](https://github.com/FabriBertani/Plugin.XamarinAppRating/issues) if you found any bugs or submit a PR.